 Aspirin helps control inflammation and decrease pain.
 Aspirin can be irritating to the stomach, so take it with food.

-Because aspirin has blood-thinning properties, always remind your healthcare providers that you are on this medicine before dental or medical procedures, or surgeries.
+Because aspirin has blood-thinning properties, always remind your healthcare providers that you are taking it before dental or medical procedures, or surgeries.

 Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving a child aspirin.

 Possible side effects include: Stomach irritationRinging in the ears